MicrosoftDocs/learn/learn-pr/wwl/implement-visual-studio-code-debugging-tools/includes/3-exercise-run-code-debug-environment.md

     Your C# code file opens in the Editor.

-1. After a few seconds, notice that a dialog box is displayed asking if you want to load the assets that are required for building and debugging.
+1. After a few seconds, notice that a dialog box is displayed asking if you want to load the assets required for building and debugging.

     ![Screenshot showing the Visual Studio Code required assets dialog.](../media/vscode-load-csharp-assets.png)